Sugar High

 • Less than 109 mg/dL: Normal

-Watch video animation of what causes diabetes to occur in the body:
+Watch the video animation of what causes diabetes to occur in the body:

-Diabetes is a metabolic disease in which the body either does not produce or cannot properly use the pancreatic hormone insulin.
+Diabetes is a metabolic disease in which the body either does not produce or cannot correctly use the pancreatic hormone insulin.
 Insulin controls the amount of glucose (sugar) in the blood and the rate at which glucose is absorbed into the cells.
 The cells need glucose to produce energy.
-The brain’s only food is glucose, therefore, the level of glucose must be maintained at a certain minimum for the brain to function normally.
-Over time high blood sugar levels can hurt many parts of your body, such as your skin, mouth, kidneys, heart, nerves, eyes, and feet.
+The brain’s only food is glucose.
+Therefore, the glucose level must be maintained at a certain minimum for the brain to function normally.
+Over time, high blood sugar levels can hurt many parts of your body, such as your skin, mouth, kidneys, heart, nerves, eyes, and feet.
 It can even cause death.

-Type 2 Diabetes is a preventable chronic disease, if not managed, can cause debilitating, life-threatening complications such as heart disease and stroke, blindness, kidney disease, and amputations.
-Research has shown that lifestyle changes such as increased physical activity, changes in diet and a modest reduction in weight can significantly reduce the likelihood of developing diabetes and other preventable chronic conditions.
+Type 2 Diabetes is a preventable chronic disease that, if not managed, can cause debilitating, life-threatening complications such as heart disease and stroke, blindness, kidney disease, and amputations.
+Research has shown that lifestyle changes such as increased physical activity, changes in diet, and a modest weight reduction can significantly reduce the likelihood of developing diabetes and other preventable chronic conditions.

 Type 2 diabetes – the most common type of diabetes – is one of the biggest challenges facing African American women.
 One in 4 African American women older than 55 has diabetes.
 African American women also have high rates of at least two of diabetes’ most serious complications: amputation (such as toe or foot removed) and kidney failure.